SIRT6/Sirt6_hic_paper/README.md

-## Chromatin alterations in SIRT6-KO neurons
+## The divergent 3D genome landscapes of aging and neurodegenerative mouse models
-This repo contains the source code for the future manuscript on chromatin rearrangements in SIRT6-KO cortical neurons.
+This repo contains the source code for the manuscript "The divergent 3D genome landscapes of aging and neurodegenerative mouse models".